The geodesic X-ray transform with matrix weights: Local invertibility for functions

-\begin{proof}[Proof of Theorem \ref{local function}] By Proposition \ref{interior elliptic} and Proposition \ref{boundary elliptic}, we have that $N_F\in\Psi_{sc}^{-1,0}$ is elliptic both in the sense of the standard principal symbol (fiber infinity), and the scattering principal symbol (finite points), which is at $\tilde x=-c$.
-By an argument similar to the last part of \cite{UV15} we complete the proof of local invertibility of $I_W$ on functions. \end{proof}
+\begin{proof}[Proof of Theorem \ref{local function}] By Proposition \ref{interior elliptic} and Proposition \ref{boundary elliptic}, we have that $N_F\in\Psi_{sc}^{-1,0}$ is elliptic both in the sense of the standard principal symbol (fiber infinity), and the scattering principal symbol (finite points).
+Then we can apply the argument of \cite[Section 3.7]{UV15}.
+Concretely, by the Fredholm properties of $N_F$, the space of elements of the kernel of $N_F$ supported in $\overline O$, $\mbox{Ker}\, N_F\cap \{f\in H^{s,r}_{sc}(\Omega): \supp f\subset \overline O\}$, is of finite dimension.
+The result is uniform in $c$ small, by the arguments in \cite[Section 2.5]{UV15}, the operator $PN_F=Id+R$ is indeed invertible on elements of the kernel of $N_F$ supported in $\overline O$ for sufficiently small $c$, i.e. this subspace of the kernel of $N_F$ is actually trivial, and further the following stability estimate holds on the space $\{f\in H^{s,r}_{sc}(\Omega): \supp f\subset \overline O\}$

+Finally, when $\supp f$ is uniformly away from $x=0$, so $\supp f\cap \p\Omega=\emptyset$, the weighted Sobolev norms in the above estimate can be replaced by the usual Sobolev norm (i.e. $H^s(O)$), thus in view of \eqref{N_F function} (taking $x\geq c'>0$ for some $c'<c$, so due to the cutoff $\chi$ the integration in $\lambda$ in \eqref{N_F function} is on a finite interval)